TinyGobby/Lean-Value-Tree-Visualisation/README.md

 6) To shut down the server, press:
 > Ctrl+C

-**NB for the programme to work the JSON file needs to follow a specific structure.**
+**NB for the programme to work the JSON file needs to follow a specific format and follow the structure outlined above!**

-Please consult these examples:
+Please refer to these examples:

 [SingleGoalLVT.json](LVT/SingleBranchLVT.json)
+This builds an LVT that contains a single Goal with a single Bet, Initiative, Measure and Epic.

 [TwoGoalsTwoBetsLVT.json](LVT/TwoGoalsTwoBetsLVT.json)
+This builds an LVT that contains two Goals with two Bets, which each have a single Initiative, Measures and Epics.

+Following this format, you can adjust the number of Goals, Bets, Initiatives, Mesaures and Epics your LVT should display.
+You cannot skip tiers - for example: if a Bet does not contain an Initiative, this branch cannot contain Measures or Epics.

 ## Contributers